 Western Ghats is a unique mountain ecosystem comprised of different tropical forest and grassland landscapes that harbour high levels of biological diversity and endemism.

 Scientists from both the French Institute of Pondicherry and the Maharaja Sayajirao University of Baroda have studied this global hotspot of biodiversity for decades, resulting in the collection of important data organized in as-yet inaccessible databases.

 The project team plans to curate and digitize around 60,000 herbarium specimens covering the whole of Western Ghats, producing a valuable asset for conservation science that serves as a precedent for other institutions to digitize and publish open data from their natural history collections—a goal further supported by the the organization of a training programme aimed at developing institutional capacity in other Indian institutions.

-Since the start of the project, the team has successfully held two missions: the first to Pondicherry in November 2021 whereby the workflow between project teams was finalized; the second to Dangs in March 2022 which included botanical verifications with experts and communicating with other Indian institutions about open data practices.
+At the start of the project the team successfully held two missions: the first to Pondicherry in November 2021 whereby the workflow between project teams was finalized; the second to Dangs in March 2022 which included botanical verifications with experts and communicating with other Indian institutions about open data practices.

-To promote the project the team have created a project page on IFP’s website.
-The project has also been presented in newsletters such as the Pattrika - Bulletin of the French Research Institutes in India, February 2022 No. 55.
+To promote the project the team created during its implementation a project page on IFP’s website.
+The project was also presented in newsletters such as the Pattrika - Bulletin of the French Research Institutes in India, February 2022 No. 55.